jigx-com/jigx-docs-examples/docs/Components/Common component properties.md

 **Example and code snippet**

-The example below demonstrates how the `when` property is used at a component level to display a `component.text-field` (Note requirements) only when the `component.checkbox` (Special Diet) is selected.&#x20;
+The example below demonstrates how the `when` property is used at a component level to display a `component.text-field` (Note requirements) only when the `component.checkbox` (Special Diet) is selected.

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Xic9Zc-dcHhgZJ_-_qata-20250225-095457.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Xic9Zc-dcHhgZJ_-_qata-20250225-095457.png" size="62" width="2476" height="2466" position="center" caption="When-Display a field  " alt="When-Display a field  "}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Xic9Zc-dcHhgZJ_-_qata-20250225-095457.png" size="62" position="center" caption="When-Display a field  " alt="When-Display a field  "}

 :::CodeblockTabs
 When.jigx